j03m/j03mblog/js_closures_and_references_and_loops.md

 ```

 Here we see comparable execution times for a high level function expression and declaration vs an inloop anon an inloop function expression.
 The one strange exception seems to be the inloop function declaration which performs on par with the other.
-However, one would argue this doesn't do much for readability.
+But as it turns out when declaring a function in this manner the function is defined at parse time and hoisted making it analagous to defining the function on the outside.